songjuncao/dataset_of_speech_audio_music/audio/DATASET.md

+- Expanding and Analyzing ODAQ – the Open Dataset of Audio Quality
+  - audio quality
 - InsectSet459: an open dataset of insect sounds for bioacoustic machine learning
   - instect sound
 - Audio-FLAN: A Preliminary Release